KevinBatdorf/tailwind-custom-cdn/README.md

 ## FAQ
 **Question:** What else should I know?

 **Answer:** Editing a config file is also OK.
-You can also namespace your configs, and delete them.
-Delete the examples too if you'd like.
+You can also namespace your configs into separate directories.
+Delete the examples, or any config too if you'd like.
 If you only commit a single file, the repo will compile that one config.
 If you commit multiple files anywhere, then the entire config folder will be rebuilt.

 ##
 **Question:** Can I use this in production?